 You do not need to check around the internet much to see complexity added to the 4% Rule.
 People are never satisfied when things work; best to throw a wrench into the works and muck it up.
 This time could be different, but it will not be.
 Simple is better and it works.
 William, once again, was right.
 Keep it simple.

 Financial advisors are the greatest risk to your portfolio.
-(Financial advisors can send their hate mail to me at: email@example.com) Many financial advisors mean well, others are intentionally belligerent.
+Many financial advisors mean well, others are intentionally belligerent.
 In my opinion, the only thing a financial advisor needs to do to be a superstar is keep you invested when everyone else is panicking.
 They should also encourage you to stop chasing a rising stock market.
 Invest in index funds when you have money and don’t touch it until you retire.
 (In retirement you can spend the dividends, around 2% on the S&P right now, plus another 2% of the capital.)

 You will get to financial independence faster by avoiding the crazy, complex investments.
 I know index funds are simple and so boring.
 They also outperform just about any other investment you can make.
 It works!
 No moving parts.
 It is so simple to invest in a broad basket of stocks covering the majority of the economy.
 Remember Occam’s razor before doing anything and you will save yourself a lot of pain.
 Or, you can always try to outsmart the system.
-It is always nice to have a tax write-off.
+The tax write-off is always nice.